petk/awesome-jquery/CONTRIBUTING.md

 * Make changes to the `patch-1` branch

-  Changes must include librarires or resources that use [jQuery](http://jquery.com/) or any project related to the jQuery ecosystem.
-Typos and grammatical corrections are perfectly fine as well.
+  Changes should include libraries or resources that are in a way related to [jQuery](http://jquery.com/).
+  It would be nice if added plugins meet [plugin's guidelines](awesome-plugin.md).
+Fixing typos and grammatical corrections are perfectly fine as well.

 * Commit and push to your GitHub repository